murchandamus/bips/bip-update-process.md

 create a new proposal.
 (Obviously, the author may borrow any amount of inspiration or actual text from any prior BIPs as licensing permits.)
 The author should take special care to address the issues that caused the prior attempt’s abandonment.
-Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt is a direct continuation of the prior work.
+Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt directly continues work on the same idea, in which case it may be reasonable to return the Abandoned BIP to Draft status.

 ### Adoption of proposals